niskrev/PhDEcon108/_sources/04-Projects/01-Midterm/main.md

 (3) Let me know what you chose and what example you will present with it (should be using a data set that is not part of the package)

 (4) Develop an example in a jupyter notebook within a folder containing all necessary files (data, python modules you wrote, etc) for it to be self-contained.
 That includes an environment file used to create a conda environment with the package you illustrate and all its dependencies.
 Anyone with a conda installation of python should be able to create a new conda environment in which to execute your notebook/other codes and get the same results.
+__The notebook should be self-contained as well -- the reader should be able to easily follow what you do from the notebook alone (that reader could be you in 2 months).
+Therefore, provide some general info about the package you chose, and for what particularly you use it in your example.
+Describe your data, and document each step in the subsequent analysis, especially when you use functionality provided by the chosen package.
+Summarize your conclusions.
+This is not a research paper -- just documenting your analysis!__

 (5) Submit as a link to a github repository in your github page.